shuklarahul834/Portfolio/README.md

 # Portfolio
 # Rahul Shukla
 # version 1.0
-# This is a personal project developed for a job interview in python 3.9.2 without any external third party library and is secured by APACHE 2.0 License.
+# This is a personal project portfolio and is secured by APACHE 2.0 License.
 You can copy it any way you seem fit, commercial use is also not prohibited.
+# PROGRAM 1
+# HOTEL DATA READER FROM CSV FILE
-# The program takes input from the user and then reads a csv file and gives output as follows:
+# The program takes input from the user and then reads a csv file and gives output as follows
 User Inputs
 1. State: It can be either one of Karnataka/Tamilnadu/Maharashtra which will give result for the corresponding state or India can also be an input which will perform the